 The To Workspace and To File data saving blocks

-Model Reference block with simulation mode set to 'Normal'
+Model Reference block with simulation mode set to Normal

-For a complete list of the blocks that support the For Each
+For a complete list of the blocks that support the For Each Subsystem, type

-showblockdatatypetable at the MATLAB® command line.
+showblockdatatypetable at the MATLAB command line.

-You cannot use the following kinds of signals:
+You cannot use these types of signals:

 Test-pointed signals or signals with an external storage class inside the system

 Frame signals on subsystem input and output boundaries

 Function-call signals crossing the boundaries of the subsystem

 Creation of a linearization point inside the subsystem